petershin/liferay-learn/docs/courses/latest/en/application-development/modeling-data-structures/defining-relationships/relating-object-entries.md

 1.
 -->

 Congratulations!
 You have successfully modeled the necessary data structures for Delectable Bonsai's distributor onboarding flow.
 Now you can start incorporating the business logic necessary for bringing your application to life, such as workflows, validations, notifications.
-You'll do this in our next module.
+You'll do this in the next module.

 Module Two: [Implementing Business Logic](../../implementing-business-logic.md)